RobotecAI/scenario_simulator_v2/test_runner/scenario_generator/README.md

     and kill it after lanelet map is displayed in rviz

-6. Generate python trajectories by init/goal pose in rviz

-    NOTE: You can change trajectory mode by publishing on `/trajectory/option` topic:
+6. Define what you want to generate by publishing on `/trajectory/option` topic:

     ```bash
-    ros2 topic pub /trajectory/option std_msgs/msg/String "data: 'MODE'" -1
+    ros2 topic pub /trajectory/option std_msgs/msg/String "data: 'OPTION'" -1
     ```

-    where `MODE` options are:
+    where `OPTION` options are:
     * `v` for vehicles (lanelet planning)
     * `p` for pedestrians (simple collecting of the poses)
     * `a` for spawning areas (polygons)

+7. Generate trajectories or areas using init and goal pose in rviz.
+Define every but last point using init pose, then define the last point using goal pose.
+For polygons, the side between the first and the last point will be added.

+8. Enjoy the generated code!